deshpandeshrinath/deshpandeshrinath.github.io/privateBlog/proposal-defense.md

 <p align="center">
 <img src="{{ "/assets/proposal/ai-agent.jpeg" | absolute_url }}" alt="AI-Synthesis" style="width:40em">
 </p>

-An Example of Designer-AI Assistant Interaction would be as follows,
+### An Example of Designer-AI Assistant Interaction:

 - Mechanism Designer inputs some points as a guiding path.
 The objective is to generate linkages that follow a path and satisfy the Grashof condition.